Manchester United confirm Ighalo loan extension until January 2021 | Goal.com

 Discussions with Shenhua have been protracted, with the Chinese club keen to have their forward back for the start of the Super League season.

-However, after weeks of negotiations, the two clubs agreed on a deal which will see the 30-year-old stay at Old Trafford on loan until the end of January 2021.
+However, after weeks of negotiations, the two clubs agreed on a deal which will see Ighalo stay at Old Trafford on loan until the end of January 2021.

-United have already had to pay Shenhua a loan fee for the initial five-month spell and it is understood the Chinese side will receive another payment from United for the extended period.
+United have already had to pay Shenhua a loan fee for the initial five-month spell and it is understood the Chinese side will receive another payment from the Red Devils for the extended period.

 While there have been no discussions to keep the 30-year-old at the club on a permanent basis, Solskjaer has been keen from the start to have Ighalo in his squad for the end of the season.